2010 British Grand Prix: Race

-The first casualty of the race was Lucas di Grassi, his VR-01 once again crippled by hydraulics failure, while at the front of the pack, Hamilton kept in touch with Webber as they raced on the softer tyre.
-His teammate Button was able to carve his way through the field, having started fourteenth.
-The early phase of the race was marked by another minor stewarding controversy as Fernando Alonso attempted to pass the struggling Robert Kubica on the entry to Vale.
-Alonso was forced off the circuit and recovered to take the second half of Club corner, but passed Kubica in the process.
-Alonso was given a drive-through penalty for failing to give the place back to Kubica, but problems began when Adrian Sutil made contact with Pedro de la Rosa on the main straight.
-Although both drivers were able to continue for the time being, de la Rosa's rear wing was damaged and it started to disintegrate as the Sauber took to the Hangar straight.
-He pitted and was released back into the race, but it was a mortal wound and de la Rosa was forced to retire.
-The debris on the circuit at the approach to Stowe prompted the deployment of the safety car, bunching the field back up.
-This was a problem for Alonso because he was unable to serve his drive-through penalty until after the safety car had withdrawn, sending him plummeting back down the order.
-Reactions from the commentators were unsympathetic, with many feeling that Alonso could have avoided trouble by giving the place back to Kubica at the earliest possible opportunity.
-Nevertheless, it was still described as a harsh penalty because Kubica had been forced out of the race with driveshaft problems before the de la Rosa-Sutil incident.
+The first casualty of the race was Lucas di Grassi, his Virgin car once again crippled by a hydraulics failure.
+At the front, Hamilton kept in touch with Webber as they raced on the softer tyre, while his teammate Jenson Button worked his way through the field, having started fourteenth.

+The early phase of the race saw a controversial moment as Fernando Alonso attempted to pass Robert Kubica on the entry to Vale.
+Alonso left the track as Kubica defended his position, passing the Polish driver in the process.
+Alonso was subsequently awarded a drive-through penalty for failing to give the place back to Kubica.
+Adrian Sutil then came together with Pedro de la Rosa on the main straight, scattering debris on the racing line.
+Although both drivers were able to continue for the time being, de la Rosa's rear wing was damaged and began to disintegrate as the Sauber took to the Hangar straight.
+He pitted and was released back into the race, but the damage proved terminal and de la Rosa was forced to retire.

+The debris on the circuit prompted the deployment of the safety car, bunching the field back up.
+This compounded Alonso's problems as he was not allowed to serve his drive-through penalty while the safety car was deployed.
+Alonso served his penalty as soon as the safety car was withdrawn, but the now bunched pack saw him plummet down the order.
+Some commentators saw it as a harsh penalty, notably because Kubica had been forced to retire from the race shortly after the controversial overtake due to a driveshaft issue.
+Others were less sympathetic, feeling that Alonso could have avoided trouble by giving the place back to Kubica at the earliest opportunity.
 Charlie Whiting, the FIA's race director, later told reporters that Alonso and Ferrari had been advised to yield to Kubica as soon as the Spaniard had passed the Renault, and twice more after that before the penalty was issued.
-Ferrari later released a timeline of the Alonso-Kubica pass and following events, showing that Charlie Whiting had told them he "had to look at pictures" and did not recommend Alonso return the position until a full two minutes after the controversial pass (critically after Alonso had already passed Alguersuari).
-The decision not to allow Kubica pass immediately after was a key moment in the championship, the lost points ultimately cost Alonso the championship.
+Ferrari later released a timeline of the Alonso-Kubica pass and following events, showing that Charlie Whiting had told them he "had to look at pictures" and did not recommend Alonso return the position until a full two minutes after the controversial pass, critically after Alonso had already passed another car in Jaime Alguersuari.